 Costs and Deals

 - Deals – Devin and I just watched Royal Caribbean’s website.
 At the time we booked it was $300 off and kids sail free.
-You do have to pay taxes on the kids.
-Which are around $150.
-Most food is included in that.
+You do have to pay taxes on the kids, which are around $150.
+Most food is included in that (not drink packages).
 There can be some restaurants that aren’t.
 We had Johnny Rockets on ours and it was additional.
 However if you have the refreshment package you can get milkshakes from Johnny Rockets for no additional charge.
 Most entertainment is included as well.
 When you go will also dictate the price.
 If you go during hurricane season it is cheaper.
 All of our cruises have been during hurricane season and other than this cruise we have had no problems.
 They really monitor the storms and weather.
-If a hurricane is coming the boat can actually out run a storm as they move faster and they will often reroute.
+If a hurricane is coming the boat can actually outrun a storm as they move faster and they will often reroute.

 - Costs – Our biggest expense for this trip was the airfare.
 If we had booked our cruise earlier we would have had more time to find deals on airfare.
 Our next expense was excursions.
 These can get a little pricy, but they have a lot to choose from.
 You don’t have to do excursions if you don’t want to either.

-- Total cost for our cruise- $1420 for the cruise $1400 for excursions, drink packages and WiFi
+- Total cost for our cruise- $1420 for the cruise, and $1400 for excursions, drink packages and WiFi.

 Join the newsletter